wuede/home-assistant.io/source/_docs/blueprint/selectors.markdown

   type: string
   required: false
   default: slider
+as_int:
+  description: Force the resulting number into an integer.
+  type: bool
+  required: false
 {% endconfiguration %}

 The output of this selector is a number, for example: `42`

+Please note that the user input is never rounded, regardless of the step, and will always return a float unless `as_int` is set to `True`.

 ### Example number selectors <!-- omit from toc -->